swe5400/Rag_Impacteer_Swetha/README.md

-# Simple RAG-style Document Retriever
+# Simple RAG-Based Document Retriever

 This project is a simple Retrieval-Augmented Generation (RAG) style document retriever that can return relevant information from a small collection of predefined documents using vector similarity.